newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/daycare-site-requirements.md

 id: daycare-site-requirements
 ---

-Your Daycare needs to be inspected and approved by your local government and the New Jersey Department of Children and Families (DCF) to verify that it's safe for customers and employees.
+Your daycare needs to be inspected and approved by your local government and the New Jersey Department of Children and Families (DCF) to verify that it's safe for customers and employees.

 ---